ropensci/nlrx/README.md

 All information that is needed to run the simulations is now stored within the nl object.
 The `run_nl_one()` function allows to run one specific simulation from the siminput parameter table.
-The `run_nl_all()` function runs a loop over all simseeds and rows of the parameter input table siminput.
-The loops are constructed in a way that allows easy parallelisation, either locally or on remote HPC machines (see “Advanced configuration” vignette for more information on parallelisation).
-Before running your simulations you might want to check your current nl object setup. `eval_variables_constants(nl)` evaluates if the defined variables and constants are correctly defined and are consistent with the attached model. `print(nl)` prints a complete summary of the provided nl object including checkmarks that might help to indicate potential problems.
+The `run_nl_all()` function runs all simulations defined by the simdesign (all rows of the parameter input table siminput and all simseeds).
+Simulations are bundled into blocks (see the `block_size` argument) that are executed within a single NetLogo instance, and NetLogo’s native multithreading can be enabled via the `threads` argument (see “Advanced configuration” vignette for more information).
+Before running your simulations you might want to check your current nl object setup.
+`eval_variables_constants(nl)` evaluates if the defined variables and constants are correctly defined and are consistent with the attached model. `print(nl)` prints a complete summary of the provided nl object including checkmarks that might help to indicate potential problems.

 ``` r
 # Evaluate nl object: